SaaS Marketing Agencies: How to Choose One That Builds Pipeline in 2026

 What This Guide Covers

 SaaS marketing agencies get hired to fix one problem: marketing activity that never turns into pipeline.
-This guide explains what these agencies actually do, what they charge, and how to tell a SaaS specialist from a generalist, then compares five providers software buyers evaluate so you can match one to your real bottleneck.
+This guide explains what these agencies actually do, what they charge, and how to tell a SaaS specialist from a generalist, then compares six providers software buyers evaluate so you can match one to your real bottleneck.
 It is written for software founders, CMOs, and heads of demand who are evaluating whether to hire out, and what to demand if they do.
 As a B2B sales outsourcing agency that has run outbound for 2,000+ B2B brands across 50+ verticals since 2009, Martal sees the same pattern repeatedly: the agencies that work are the ones held to sourced opportunities, and picking one is easier once you can separate demand-generation partners from the broader set of B2B SaaS marketing strategies a software company can pursue.

 SaaS Marketing Agencies at a Glance